LostBeard/SpawnDev.BlazorJS.OpenCVSharp4/README.md

 Includes tools for working with OpenCVSharp4 in Blazor WebAssembly including Mat extension methods, and a VideoCapture class for working with ```<video>``` elements.

 In the below Canny edge detection example the Mat extension method LoadImageURL loads an image from a URL into the Mat.
-And the method extension DrawOnCanvas draws a Mat onto a canvas 2D context.
+And the Mat extension method DrawOnCanvas draws a Mat onto a canvas 2D context.

 ```html
 @using SpawnDev.BlazorJS.JSObjects